-The facilitation of successful implementation and consistent application of the Code and the focus on sustainability will be important horizontal principles that will form an essential part of the high-level priorities and the concrete areas of interest mentioned above.
+The successful implementation of the Code and the focus on sustainability will be important horizontal principles that will form an essential part of the high-level priorities and the concrete areas of interest mentioned above.
 BEREC will further monitor the impact and the effectiveness of the EECC with a view to collecting sufficient quantitative and qualitative data for future reviews (as required under Article 122-123 of the EECC).